-- Travelers spending a lot of time outdoors or visiting game parks have an increase risk of being bitten by a tsetse fly which can cause African Sleeping Sickness.
-Remember that these flies: bite during the day, are attracted to bright, dark colours and can bite through lightweight clothing.
+- Travelers spending a lot of time outdoors or visiting game parks have an increased risk of being bitten by a tsetse fly which can cause African Sleeping Sickness.
+Remember that these flies: bite during the day, are attracted to bright, dark colors and can bite through lightweight clothing.

 - The water is not potable; drink only bottled water.

-- Waterproof bag – the bag has two functions, protecting your stuff from the rain and also from the dust, especially if you’re travelling to drier regions.
+- Waterproof bag – the bag has two functions, protecting your stuff from the rain and also from the dust, especially if you're traveling to drier regions.

 - Footwear – especially important if going you are heading on a safari!
 Pack a pair of lightweight, durable, waterproof and comfortable shoes and also a pair of flip-flops or sandals that you can change into after a long day of sightseeing.

 - Protection from the elements – pack sunscreen, sunglasses, a hat, a loose sarong or wrap to cover yourself from the sun and bug-spray to prevent getting bitten by a mosquito (that might have malaria!)

 - Layers – pack the basic tropical clothes and make sure to include long pants, long-sleeve tops and some warm clothes for those chilly nights.